4lambda/topology/README.md

-# Topology Orchestration with Ansible
+# Topology Deployment

-Provides Ansible roles and playbooks for orchestrating the deployment of 4Lambda's infrastructure.
+Roles for various services and deployments on GCloud.